Suspension, Brakes & Steering:

 stock, are slid down and tightened.

-This method works best for the front Displacers, since there is ample clearance
+This method works for the front Displacers, since there is ample clearance

-for the straight hydaulic hose to rise up out of the top of the Displacer.
+for the straight hydaulic hose and new fittings to rise up out of the top of the Displacer.

 A modification to this method is best used for the rear displacers, and is listed